Mutual funds for every objective

 INVESTING ESSENTIALS

+The start of 2025 delivered a lot of volatility in the markets.
 When investing in the stock market, it’s important to have a plan for managing market volatility.
 Keep in mind, there is no perfect plan that can counter all the negatives when volatility happens, and the markets drop.
 However, since 1985, the stock market ended in positive territory more than 75% of calendar years.
 The graph below shows this history of intra-year declines compared with calendar year returns for the S&P 500® Index, which is a market-cap weighted index that represents the average performance of a group of 500 large-capitalization stocks.
+Green highlights the calendar year performance of the index, and red highlights the largest period of downward performance within each calendar year.

 Finding comfort in market volatility is the key to investing in the markets.
 Markets go up and down, and volatility can also vary greatly with the types of investments you select.